 Need More Landing Pages?
 Then Make Them!

-One landing page isn’t enough if you keep having offers or new campaigns.
-So, every time you have a new offer or campaign, make a landing page for it.
+One landing pages isn’t enough if you keep having offers or new campaigns.
+So, every time you have a new offer or campaign, make a landing pages for it.
 With multiple landing pages, you’re given more opportunities to convert traffic to leads.
 The more the merrier!

 Make You Landing Page(s) Shareable

-Another great way to drive traffic that can be turned into leads and sales is to make your landing page shareable.
+Another great way to drive traffic that can be turned into leads and sales is to make your landing pages shareable.
 This is optional, of course, but it helps a great deal.